How do I change margins in Word 2013?

 Textbooks for online courses are available at the Highland bookstore.
 You may also search for your books through online booksellers.
 If you choose to use such retailers, remember to order your books early to receive them for the start of your course.
 Be sure to check all information, including the ISBN, to order the correct text.
 Do not order International editions.
 They are not the same and will have a different ISBN

 You should talk to your instructor directly.
-You should also feel free to speak to the Division Dean, or contact the Vice President of Academic Services
+You should also feel free to speak to the Division Dean or contact the Executive Vice President.

 What is an Open Computer Lab?

-While some computer labs on campus are reserved for classes.
-An open computer lab is a place were students can go to use any available computer to work on assignments, use the internet, or use any of the available programs on the a computer for personal use.
-The two open computer labs which are available at Highland are the library and room T-139 in the Technology Center.
-Each of the open labs have staff available to assist you with any questions you may have during their hours of opperation.
+An open computer lab is a place where students can go to use any available computer to work on assignments, access the internet, or use any of the available programs on the computer.
+The two open computer labs available at Highland are the library and room T-139 in the Technology Center.
+Each of the open labs have staff available to assist you with questions you may have during their hours of operation.

 How do I take tests?

 Testing varies from class to class.
-All classes currently use online testing and some require you to find a test proctor.
+All classes currently use online testing and some require proctored tests taken in the Highland Testing Center or you must have a proctor approved at the beginning of class.

 How do I withdraw from an online class?